sneko/dsfr-connect/packages/dsfr-connect/src/mastodon-v4/README.md

 Once done, go to [http://localhost/](http://localhost/) to start using your local instance.

+_Note: the default `docker-compose.yaml` file does not implement `healthcheck` feature on containers, so logs may say "started" whereas you have to wait a bit more (~ 1 minute)._

 ### Admin access

 You can log in with admin credentials: